galaxyproject/training-material/topics/metabolomics/tutorials/lcms/tutorial.md

 {: .question}

 At this point of the XCMS extraction workflow, the peak list may contain NA when peaks where not considered peaks in only some of the samples in the first 'findChromPeaks' step.
-This does not necessary means that no peak exist for these samples.
-For example, sometimes peaks are of very low intensities for some samples and were not kept as peaks because of that in the first 'findChromPeaks' step.
+This does not necessary means that no peak exists for these samples.
+For example, sometimes peaks are of very low intensity for some samples and were not kept as peaks because of that in the first 'findChromPeaks' step.

-To be able to get the information that may actually exist behind NAs, there is an additional XCMS step that is call *fillChromPeaks*.
+To be able to get the information that may actually exist behind NAs, there is an additional XCMS step that is called *fillChromPeaks*.

 > ### {% icon comment %} Comment
 >
-> Before performing the 'fillChromPeaks' step, it is highly recommended to first have a look of your data concerning the distribution of NAs in your data.
+> Before performing the 'fillChromPeaks' step, it is highly recommended to first have a look at your data concerning the distribution of NAs in your data.
 Indeed, this will allow you to check whether your results are consistent with your expectations; if not you may want to go back to some of your parameter choices in previous XCMS steps.
 > To perform your NA diagnosis, you can use the variableMetadata file and dataMatrix file that you obtained with the last grouping step